Afiq-Ashriq/Assignment2/README.md

  - As a competitive user, i want the webgame to be progressive and challenging, so i want different 'levels' to the game.

 ## Features implemented:
+1. Basic game function (Loading, playing and guessing of songs)

 ## Features not yet implemented:
     1) User account create/log in (to store user data)